alaybey/OpenLibrary/OpenLibrary/README.rst

 How to install and deploy/run ?
 --------------------------------

-Before you need to a mysql server.
-I highly recommend using Docker. for docker:
+Before you need to a running mysql server with ``openlibrary`` database/schema and configure in persistence.xml

+I highly recommend using Docker.
+You also don't need to edit persistence or any

+for docker:
 ::
   docker run -d -p 3306:3306 --name openlibrary -e MYSQL_ROOT_PASSWORD=supersecret mysql:latest